What You Need to Know: NBA Strike Vote

 HOW Does the STRIKE VOTE WORK?

-The strike vote will be held online in the next few weeks.
+The strike vote will be held online from 9:00 am (Pacific time) on Friday, May 8 to 9:00 pm (Pacific time) on Monday, May 11.
 All members will be sent voting credentials via email when voting begins.
-The email with your voting credentials will come from Simply Voting, not HSA, and will include your member ID, secret password, and a link to access your ballot directly.
+The email with your voting credentials will come from Simply Voting, a trusted independent voting platform used by HSA and other unions for elections and other important votes.
+Your voting credentials email will include your member ID, a secret password, and a link to access your ballot directly.

-You will not be able to vote if you have not provided the union with a personal email address.
-If you are concerned that we may not have your personal email address, please reach out by email to info [at] hsabc.org as soon as possible.
+You will not be able to vote if you have not provided the union with your personal email address.
+Take a second now to confirm that the union has your current personal email by using the member contact update form or by reaching out by email to info [at] hsabc.org.

 What COULD a strike look like?